Hi curious cats! Skye Blake here, looking at payment options you have when dealing with vet bills.

 Treatments are usually done once a month, even for indoor cats.
 Ask your vet about available safe options.

-You can save money by applying flea and tick preventatives yourself.
+You can save money by applying flea and tick preventatives yourself on a healthy cat.

-BUT… know what you’re using and whether your cat’s body can handle it.
+BUT… discuss your cat’s health with your vet, know what you’re using and whether your cat’s body can handle it.

 Buying something cheaper can actually be dangerous for your cat, especially if you apply it improperly.